mmikowski/jquery.event.ue/README.md

 # jquery.event.ue

 ## Summary
 Use this **unified event** plugin to applications that easily and seamlessly support mobile (touch) **and** desktop (mouse) environments.

-The plugin recognizes mouse, keyboard, and touch motions that have identical *intent* and publishes a single **unified event** for each.
-For example, a long-press *intent* on a desktop is expressed by a *motion* where a user clicks on the LMB for over 0.5s without substantially moving the mouse.
-A long-press *intent* on a phone or tablet is expressed by a *motion* where a user touches on a screen for over 0.5s without substantially moving the touch point.
-This plugin recognizes the identical *intents* and publishes the same `uheld` event for either.
-It does so for many *intents*:
+The plugin recognizes mouse, keyboard, and touch motions that have the same **intent** and publishes **unified events** for them.
+For example, a long-press **intent** is expressed with a mouse by pressing-and-holding on the left mouse button for over half a second without substantially moving the mouse.
+The same **intent** on a touch device is expressed by placing a finger on the screen for over half a second without substantially moving the finger.
+This pugin recognizes both **motions** as having the same **intent** and publishes a single `uheld` event for either.

-- click (tap)
-- long-press (long-tap)
-- drag (swipe)
-- long-press-drag (long-press-swipe)
+Here are the full list of **intents** supported by this **unified event**
+plugin:

+- `utap`  - Mouse-click (mouse) / Finger tap (touch)
+- `uheld` - Long-mouse-press / Finger-press-and-hold
+- `udrag` - Mouse-click-and-drag / Finger Swipe
+- `uhelddrag` - Long-mouse-press-and-drag / Finger-press-and-hold-and-drag
-- zoom (pinch-to-zoom)
+- zoom    - Mouse-click-and-drag-Y + shift / Finger-pinch

 This plugin is used in multiple commercial SPAs and is featured in the best-selling book [Single Page Web Applications - JavaScript end-to-end][1], also [available on Amazon][2].

 Please see the `ue-test.html` file for a demonstration of the different intents.
 Expected behavior is expressed in the BR corner of the tiles.
-If you see any unexpected behavior while testing motions on your device please file a bug report so I can fix it.
+If you see any unexpected behavior while testing motions on your device please file a bug report so we can fix it!

-This plugin is designed to work with jQuery 1.7.0+, and has been tested on most jQuery versions through 2.1.4.

 ## Browser Support
-This plugin works with the latest versions of popular browsers:
+This plugin works with jQuery 1.7.0+, and has been tested on most jQuery versions through 3.0.0.
+It works with the latest versions of popular browsers:
 Chrome 15+, Firefox 23+, Safari 5+, and IE 9+.
 IE9 requires edge settings:

 ```html